ulich/jenkins-terraform-microservice/README.md

 ## TODOs

-* support staging and production
+* deploy the same artifact to prod
 * move terraform modules into own repo
 * make terraform s3 backend configuration dynamic so app name does not have to be hardcoded